-- Denied revoked or suspended you professional license, permit, registration, or certification? - · Placed you on probation (excluding, ARRT Continuing Education probation), under consent agreement, or under consent-order? - Allowed voluntary surrender of you professional license, permit, registration, or certification? - Subjected you to any condition or disciplinary actions?
-Answer "Yes" if one or more of these apply to you and the organization imposing the action wasn't ARRT.
-Answer "No": - If you have no offenses - If your only offense is ARRT Continuing Education (CE) probation - For offenses previously reported to ARRT and for which ARRT has sent you communication
+- Denied revoked or suspended your professional license, permit, registration, or certification? - Placed you on probation (excluding , ARRT Continuing Education probation), under consent agreement, or under consent-order? - Allowed voluntary surrender of your professional license, permit, registration, or certification? - Subjected you to any condition or disciplinary actions?

+Answer "No":

+- If you have no offenses - If your only offense is ARRT Continuing Education (CE) probation - For offenses previously reported to ARRT and for which ARRT has sent you communication

-Have you ever been suspended, dismissed or expelled from an educational program that you attended in order to meet ARRT certification and registration requirements?
+Have you ever been suspended, dismissed, or expelled from an educational program that you attended to meet ARRT certification and registration requirements?

-• Answer "No" for offenses previously reported to ARRT and for which ARRT has sent you communication.
+Answer "No" for offenses previously reported to ARRT and for which ARRT has sent you communication.

-- Whether you answer "Yes" or "no" to this question, you'll: - Agree to "Written Consent Under the Family Educational Rights and Privacy Act, 20 U.S.C.
-Section 1232g ("FERPA") which allows ARRT to: - o Communicate freely and openly with your Educational Program Director - o Obtain specific parts of your education records in order to verify whether you have ever been suspended, dismissed or expelled from an educational program that you attended in order to meet ARRT certification and registration requirements - Waive, in part, the confidentiality of your education records under "FERPA" - Consent to the release of any and all education records relating to your suspension, dismissal or expulsion to ARRT for purposes of its review of your application for certification and registration by ARRT - Agree to promptly execute any additional written consents under "FERPA" if your educational program has a different requirement - Remember, not reporting an ethics violation is itself a violation. - If you're not sure whether a potential violation is pertinent, contact www.arrt.org and search for the Ethics Review Checklist for Honor Code Violations, or contact the Ethics Requirements Department at 651.687.0048.
+- Whether you answer "Yes" or "no" to this question, you will: - · Agree to "Written Consent Under the Family Educational Rights and Privacy Act, 20 U.S.C.
+Section 1232g ("FERPA") which allows ARRT to - o Communicate freely and openly with your Educational Program Director

+- Obtain specific parts of your education records to verify whether you have ever been suspended, dismissed, or expelled from an educational program that you attended to meet ARRT certification and registration requirements - Waive, in part, the confidentiality of your education records under "FERPA" - Consent to the release of all education records relating to your suspension, dismissal, or expulsion to ARRT for purposes of is to review your application for certification and registration by ARRT. - Agree to promptly execute any additional written consents under "FERPA" if your educational program has a different requirement - o Remember, not reporting an ethics violation is itself a violation.

+If you are not sure whether a potential violation is pertinent, contact www.arrt.org and search for the Ethics Review Checklist for Honor Code Violations, or contact the Ethics Requirements Department at 651.687.0048.
 Choose the option for ethics information.

 PLEASE NOTE: The Radiologic Technology program will require accepted students to submit a pre-application to ARRT if the student has answered YES to any of the above questions prior to the 1st Fall semester in program, with deadlines of August 1st, or forfeit their acceptance into the program.

-The pertinent documents will need to be submitted to the program to be kept in student files and also submitted to the ARRT with the certification application for Radiography in the spring semester before graduation or as soon as possible, if the incident occurs while in the program, to avoid delays of student being able to take the national certification upon completion of the Radiologic Technology program.
+The pertinent documents will need to be submitted to the program to be kept in student files and submitted to the ARRT with the certification application for Radiography in the spring semester before graduation or as soon as possible, if the incident occurs while in the program, to avoid delays of student being able to take the national certification upon completion of the Radiologic Technology program.